IBM/evote/docs/run-local.md

   "gatewayDiscovery": { "enabled": true, "asLocalhost": true }
 }
 ```

+## Step 6.
+Run the App
+To run the app, we will need to install dependencies for both our front-end and our back-end.

 #### Start the Server
   - First, navigate to the `server` directory, and install the node dependencies.